hpadi02/Homework4ComputerNetworks/README.txt

 - Server rate limiting: Some servers limit connections per client
 - Connection overhead: Each connection has setup/teardown costs
 - Small file sizes: For very small files, connection overhead dominates

+Part 2 Results (Local Server):
+The concurrent downloads showed a speedup of 1.57x for testfiles1.tar.gz and 1.48x for testfiles2.tar.gz.
+The speedup is lower than Part 1 external downloads
+because:

+1. Lower Network Latency: Localhost connections have minimal network latency (typically < 1ms), so there's less waiting time to overlap with concurrent operations.
+This reduces the benefit of concurrency.

+2. I/O Bound Operations: For local server testing, the bottleneck shifts from network latency to disk I/O and server processing.
+Concurrent connections still help by allowing multiple file reads and HTTP responses to be processed in parallel, but the improvement is more modest.

+3. Localhost Bandwidth: Localhost connections have very high bandwidth (typically limited by memory bandwidth), so sequential downloads are already quite fast, leaving less room for improvement through concurrency.

+4. Single File Downloads: Unlike Part 1 which downloads multiple files concurrently, Part 2 involves downloading single large files.
+For single files, concurrent connections help primarily through parallel data transfer, but the overhead of managing multiple connections can offset some gains.

+Comparison with Part 1:
+- Part 1 external downloads showed higher speedup (2.9x and 1.68x) due to
+  network latency being the dominant factor
+- Part 2 local server shows lower speedup (1.57x and 1.48x) because network
+  latency is minimal on localhost
+- Both parts demonstrate that concurrent connections provide measurable performance improvements, though the magnitude depends on network conditions
+- The results validate that concurrent HTTP connections are beneficial even on localhost, though the benefits are more pronounced over network connections

 ================================================================================